mandeepjangra1996/csv-file-uploader/README.md

 There is a validation on the front end and server side on being able to upload only csv type of files There is a pagination of the data displayed in the table to a max of 100 records per page

+## Description

+CSV File Uploader is a web application that allows users to upload CSV (Comma-Separated Values) files and perform data processing tasks on the uploaded data.
+This application simplifies the process of uploading and working with CSV data.

 Packages Install
 Body-parser
 csv-parser